Summary

 • Represented international manufacturing company seeking Directors and Officers (D&O) insurance coverage to pay for parallel Office of Inspector General and U.S. Department of Justice investigations into alleged bribery of public officials in exchange for awarding of government contracts.

-• Represented public and private corporations, government entities, and individuals in recovering hundreds of millions of dollars in insurance benefits and coverage under a variety of insurance policies, including commercial general liability, umbrella, directors and officers, errors and omission, professional liability, employment practices liability, crime, cyber, environmental, ERISA fiduciary, flood, and long term disability.
+• Represented public and private corporations, government entities, and individuals in recovering hundreds of millions of dollars in insurance benefits and coverage under a variety of insurance policies, including commercial general liability, umbrella, directors and officers, errors and omission, professional liability, employment practices liability, crime, cyber, environmental, ERISA fiduciary, flood, and long term disability for executives.

 Privacy and Data Security